Rejoice-Okafor/Entra-ID-Projects/conditional-access-mfa/README.md

 Implemented Microsoft Entra Conditional Access policies to enforce Multi-Factor Authentication (MFA), restrict users from logging in from unknown locations and block legacy authentication.
 This reduced account takeover risks while maintaining seamless access for compliant users and trusted devices.

 ## Problem
-Employees were signing in from unmanaged devices, unknown and unsecured networks, exposing accounts to phishing and brute-force attacks.
+Employees were signing in from unmanaged devices, unknown and unsecured networks/locations, exposing accounts to phishing and brute-force attacks.
 Legacy authentication protocols bypassed MFA entirely, creating additional security risks.

 ## Solution
 - Designed and implemented Conditional Access policies requiring MFA for high-risk logins.
 - Blocked legacy authentication protocols (POP/IMAP/SMTP).
 - Blocked users from signing in from locations outside the UK.
-- Allowed seamless sign-in for compliant devices and trusted locations.
 - Require devices to be marked as compliant.

 ## Results